mccraigmccraig/freyja/README.md

   value in a `%Freer.Pure{}` struct - this is how ordinary values from pure computations get "lifted" into something the interpreter can deal with, and how computations signal "we're done with this step" to the interpreter
-* `Freer.send_effect(any) :: Freer.t()` - this wraps an effect struct (it
+* `Freer.send_effect(any) :: Freer.t()` - this wraps an effect operation
-  can be any type, but structs are nicer so the convention is to use them) into a minimal `%Freer.Impure{}` struct, with just `&Freer.pure/1` in its continuation queue.
+  struct (it can be any type, but structs are nicer so the convention is to use them) into a minimal `%Freer.Impure{}` struct, with just `&Freer.pure/1` in its continuation queue.
 Remember `Freer.Impure` is a non-terminal state of the computation, so it's saying to the interpreter "here's something you are going to need to interpret, by finding a Handler for"
 * `bind(Freer.t(), (any -> Freer.t())) :: Freer.t()` - `bind` is how
   computations move forward from one step to the next.
 It takes a `Freer` computation, extracts a value from it (the job of the interpreter) and